 Data historians are key to an organization understanding their process, but some clients are worried about purchasing data historians due to cost.
-This guide will price popular historian options like OSIsoft Pi, Canary, and Ignition by Inductive Automation.
+This guide will price popular historian options like AVEVA PI, Canary, and Ignition by Inductive Automation.
 Decide which data historian price is the best value.

 If you are in the market for a data historian, process historian, or enterprise historian, you really need to understand pricing.
 After all, if the solution isn't cost effective, will you ever get the capex approval?
 No one wants to be responsible for overspending on the budget, especially when every company is doing it's absolute best to trim spending.
 Price is important and is a huge part of ROI.
 The less you spend and the faster you implement, the better chance you have of a fast ROI.
 Let's examine, as best we can, the pricing of three very popular historical database options.

 This will be easy.
 Canary believes in transparent pricing.
 In fact, you can view the price for a Canary system that fits your needs without even entering an email address.